vit-project/vit/DEVELOPMENT.md

 ### Architecture

-VIT 2.x is currently in alpha release, and the architecture is subject to change at any time.
-There's still quite a bit of refactoring left.

 Whereas VIT 1.x simply layered an [ncurses](https://en.wikipedia.org/wiki/Ncurses) interface over CLI calls to the ```task``` binary, VIT 2.x handles